-The Company's marketable securities consist of commercial debt securities, U.S. government treasury securities, Non-U.S. government securities, and commercial paper.
+The Company's marketable securities consist of commercial debt, commercial paper, certificates of deposit, U.S. government treasury securities, U.S. government agency securities, and Non-U.S. government securities.
 The Company determines the appropriate classification of its marketable securities at the time of purchase and reevaluates such designation at each balance sheet date.
 The Company has classified and accounted for its marketable securities as available-for-sale securities as the Company may sell these securities at any time for use in its current operations or for other purposes, even prior to maturity.
 As a result, the Company classifies its marketable securities within current assets on the consolidated balance sheet.

 Available-for-sale securities are recorded at fair value each reporting period.
 Premiums and discounts are amortized or accreted over the life of the related available-for-sale security as an adjustment to yield using the effective interest method.
 Interest income is recognized when earned.
-Unrealized gains and losses on these marketable securities are presented net of tax and reported as a separate component of accumulated other comprehensive income until realized.
+Unrealized gains and losses on these marketable securities are presented net of tax and reported as a separate component of accumulated other comprehensive loss until realized.
 Realized gains and losses are determined based on the specific identification method and are reported in Interest income and other income, net in the consolidated statements of operations.